ubccpsc/classy/docs/developer/customization.md

 ```
 ## Nginx / Services Routing

 The nginx.rconf has been modified to work with UBC operating requirements.
-Any customization requires that the [nginx.rconf](https://github.com/ubccpsctech/classy-plugin/blob/master/nginx/nginx.rconf) and
+Any customization requires that the [nginx.rconf](https://github.com/ubccpsctech/classy-plugin/blob/master/nginx/nginx.rconf) is used as the basis for any customizations.

 ### Implementing Nginx.conf

-- [ ] Use default nginx.rconf configuration as scaffolding.
+- [ ] Used the default nginx.rconf configuration as a basis for any customizations.
-- [ ] Did NOT elimiante any of the SSL / Stapling rules which are required to ensure security.
+- [ ] Did NOT modify any of the SSL / Stapling rules without tech staff approval, which are required to ensure security.
 - [ ] Implemented your own changes.

 ### Defaults